pastorel/starting-this/README.md

 I've seen images introduced here, I do not now how to do this on my own, I guess I really need help.

 Like in 🆘 ?

+Not like in sauce, but close

+Why is there a "Blame" button ready, on top of my readme?
+Is this how bullying works here?!?
+Not really sure if this is what I wanted.
+Going back to github lessons - too many unclear issues for me here